 - Proficient with Linux/Unix, OS X, Windows, Python, Go, SQL (including database design), HTML5, Java, and Bash.

-- Mathematical background includes data mining, numerical analysis, and linear algebra with a focus on solving eigenvector problems.
+- Mathematical background includes machine learning, data mining, numerical analysis, and linear algebra.

 - Knowledge of x86 assembly language.